Fenlon37/hangman976/README.md

 To run the project locally, follow these steps:
 1. Clone the repository: git clone https://github.com/Fenlon37/hangman976.git
 2. Navigate to the project directory using the *cd* command.
-3. Make sure python (3.6 or later) is installed using the *python --version* command.
+3. Make sure python (3.6 or later) is installed.
+The python version can be checked using the *python --version* command.
 4. Run the python game script *python milestone_5.py*.

 ## Usage instructions